|

 business and take your business elsewhere.

-A single twisted pair to your house can potentially provide your
+A single twisted pair phone line to your house can potentially provide your

 high speed internet service.

-So even if you port the phone number (with DSL service) to a VoIP company,
+So even if you port the phone number (associated with your DSL service) to

-you will/should still have DSL service on the existing 'line' in the
+a VoIP company, you will/should still have DSL service on the existing 'line'

 line and the line may or may not have any dial tone.